lhernandezz/SAPHTTP/README.md

 # SAPHTTP
-Code snippet for viewing incomming call to sap ICM
+Code snippet for viewing incomming call to sap ICM *Thank you for the feedback correct snippet file was uploaded
 1. Place code class in the service tree where the application is located (SICF)
 2. add zhandler class in handler list tab
 3. set break points in zhandler class,